Industry Health Check: Supply Chain Challenges During the Pandemic

 The first thing to understand about the situation, OIA director of government affairs Rich Harper told Outside Business Journal this week, is that the situation is bigger than the pandemic.

 “What we’re facing is really a threefold challenge,” Harper said.
 “At the beginning of 2020, a lot of our members were still dealing with the impact of punitive tariffs on goods coming from China—backpacks, travel goods, apparel, footwear.
 These tariffs were already piled on top of high taxes on Chinese goods.
 That was a double problem before the pandemic even began.”

 In the past few years, Harper says, tariff disruptions have forced many brands to explore the possibility of getting out of China.
 Not a few companies had already begun moving out when the pandemic hit, leaving them particularly vulnerable to supply chain upsets.

-“Traveling during Covid is obviously a huge challenge, and finding partners to work with in other countries is especially difficult right now,” Harper says.
+“Traveling during COVID is obviously a huge challenge, and finding partners to work with in other countries is especially difficult right now,” Harper said.

 All those factors—existing difficulties with China, a large number of brands in the middle of moving operations, and the spread of the virus across the globe—combined this spring to create a deeply challenging trade environment.
 Add widespread layoffs to the mix, and its a wonder more companies haven’t seen their supply chains crumble completely.

 For many, the key to staying afloat has been maintaining strong supplier relationships through increased communication and patience, Harper says.
 It’s these relationships that have allowed companies to carry their supply chains through the crisis largely unscathed.